Residential vs Commercial Property: Which One Should You Invest In?

 Post Free Property Ad

-Tax implications also differ between the two.
-Investing in residential property in cities like Jaipur or Surat may allow for more tax benefits, including deductions on home loan interest and principal repayment under the Income Tax Act.
-Commercial properties, however, can offer tax benefits related to depreciation.
+Tax benefits are also worth looking at.
+Residential property investment in cities like Jaipur or Surat may provide tax deductions on home loan interest and principal repayment under the Income Tax Act.
+Commercial property investors can benefit from tax deductions related to depreciation, which can help reduce taxable income.